 The first two frontal attacks on Gaza, in March and April 1917, failed.
 The British Army re-organised before trying again.
 The capture of Beersheba would break the Gaza—Beersheba line and enable the British, Australian and New Zealand forces to outflank Gaza.

 The British 20 Corps launched an attack on Beersheba at dawn on 31 October 1917.
 By late afternoon the corps had made little headway toward the town and its vital wells.
-Under mounting pressure and high risk Lieutenant General Sir Harry Chauvel, commanding the Desert Mounted Corps, took the courageous advice of Brigadier General William Grant he ordered the 4th Light Horse Brigade forward to attempt to secure the position.
-He famously said, “Send Grant in.”
+Under mounting pressure and high risk Lieutenant General Sir Harry Chauvel, commanding the Desert Mounted Corps, took the courageous strategy advice of Brigadier General William Grant he ordered the 4th Light Horse Brigade forward to attempt to secure the position.
+Now revered in Military folklore he famously said, “Send Grant in.”

 Australian Light Horse charge was led by Brigadier General William Grant who responded by ordering light horsemen of the 4th and 12th Regiments to charge at the unwired Turkish trenches.